francisrstokes/arcsecond/Readme.md

 ## API

-_Non-essential note on the types:_ This documentation is using [Hindley-Milner type signatures](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system) to show the types of function arguments and the return value.

-The main "type" in arcsecond is `Parser e a s`:

-- The `e` refers to a possible error which this parser may generate.
-- The `a` refers to a possible value which this parser may capture.
-- The `s` refers to a general user-defined state associated with the parser.

 ### Methods

 #### .run

-`.run :: Parser e a s ~> x -> Either e a`

 `.run` is a method on every parser, which takes input (which may be a `string`, [`TypedArray`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray), [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer), or [`DataView`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView)), and returns the result of parsing the input using the parser.